How Much Does College Cost? Discover Important Information That You Need to Know

-A 2016 study examined job creation during the post-recession recovery from January 2010 to January 2016.
+One study examined job creation during the post-recession recovery from January 2010 to January 2016.
 In that time, 11.6 million jobs were created, and over 95 percent of them went to people with at least some post-secondary education.
-It was also found that workers with at least some college education make up 65 percent of the workforce.2 So a growing number of jobs require some level of higher education.
+The study also found that workers with at least some college education make up 65 percent of the workforce.1 So a growing number of jobs require some level of higher education.
 But is there any benefit to your earnings?

-In 2014, the median family income for families that were headed by a four-year college graduate was more than double the median income for families that were headed by a high school graduate.1 Additionally, young adults who held bachelor's degrees earned an average of 66 percent more per year than high school graduates.
-And those with associate degrees earned almost 17 percent more than high school graduates.3
+The median income for families that are headed by a four-year college graduate is more than double the median income for families that are headed by a high school graduate.2 Additionally, adults who hold bachelor's degrees earn about 64 percent more per year than high school graduates.
+And those with associate degrees earn about 18 percent more than high school graduates.3

 Over a lifetime, a college graduate earns over $800,000 more than workers who only have a high school diploma.4 That amount is substantially more than what you would pay in tuition, student loan interest, and other college-related expenses.
 So, overall, going to college is likely to be in your favor.
 But the decision-making does not end there.
 What you choose to study, as well as the type of institution that you attend, also matters.
 Some programs lead to more in-demand jobs than others, so it is important to do your research prior to choosing a career path.